open-telemetry/oteps/text/trace/0157-messaging-semantic-conventions.md

 Messaging semantic conventions for tracing and for metrics overlap and should be as consistent as possible.
 However, semantic conventions for metrics will be handled separately and are not in scope for this OTEP.

+### In-memory queues or channels

+Messaging semantic conventions are not meant for instrumenting in-memory queues and channels, but are intended for inter-application systems.
+In-memory queues and channels exist in many variations which can be very different from inter-application messaging systems, furthermore requirements for the analysis and visualization of distributed traces are different.
+For those reasons it makes sense to treat both concepts differently in the context of distributed tracing.

 ## Further reading